IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

 #.
 We will be adding a ground plane/ground pour to this board on both the top
    and bottom layers.
 A ground plane is generally a good idea because it makes routing easier and reduces ground noise.
 To do this:

    #.
 Click the 'Add filled zones' icon on the right-hand side toolbar.

    #.
 Then click on screen where you want the first corner of your ground plane
       to be.
 Make sure to give yourself enough room so that the plane will be able to cover all of the components and so that the plane will be larger than the overall board size.

    #.
 A settings window should pop up.
 Select 'F.Cu' for Layer and 'GND' for Net.

    #.
 Finish drawing the ground plane by clicking the other four corners of the
       polygon.
 Double click on the last corner to close the polygon.

    #.
 Repeat the above steps again to make a second ground plane but this time
       on the 'B.Cu' layer.

 #.
+Routing: this is the real meat of PCB: drawing out the physical connections.
    Switch to the track tool by typing 'x'.
-You should route a physical track
-   for each white line you see connecting different pins.
+You should route a physical track for each white line you see connecting different pins.
 Wires of the same color (layer) may cross or overlap only if they're meant to be connected.

    #.
 You may realize one layer might not be enough to ensure no overlaps.
 Type
       'Page Down' to switch to the bottom layer.
 'Page Up' will return you to the top layer.
+You can use Vias (Vertical Interconnect Access), an electrical connection between multiple physical layers in a circuit board to connect traces on different layers.
+Press 'v' while in trace routing mode (i.e. you're in the middle of routing a trace and want to jump to the other layer) or find the 'add via' button in the right tool panel to add vias.

    #.
-Once all traces have been placed, we now need to place ground vias.
-Vias, or
-   vertical interconnect access, are an electrical connection between multiple physical layers in a circuit board.
-Since most circuits share a common ground, ground vias are needed for connecting the two ground planes.
-Add vias by typing 'v' and clicking where you want the via located.
-Place a sufficient number of ground vias spaced throughout the board.
+It is good practice to minimize via usage.
+Try to use as few as possible!

    #.
+If you find it hard to draw out traces for all the connections, feel free
+      to move and reorient the components themselves.
+This is an iterative process!
+      Don't feel down if you have to restart completely.
+PCB layout is an NP hard problem after all.
+With practice you will be able to arrive at more optimized layouts sooner!

+#.
+Since most circuits share a common ground, ground vias are needed for
+   connecting the two ground planes.
+Place a sufficient number of ground vias spaced throughout the board connecting the top ground plane pour(s) to the one on the bottom.
+Don't worry too much about minimizing these!

+#.
 To put your name on the board, we will be adding to the board silkscreen (or
    the identification layer).

    #.
 Usually PCB editors default to putting component names on the silkscreen for
       assembly but we can also put other symbols (like your name, a logo, a date, pin orientation information, etc.) on the board as well.

    #.
 To do this select 'F. SilkS' from the 'Visibles' right pane.
 Select
       the text tool and click on your board.
 Type in your name, press 'OK', and place it on the board, rotating it if desired.

 #.
 Add edge cuts for the board.
+This is the physical boundaries of your board.
-Select the 'Edge.Cuts' layer and draw a
-   rectangular outline that contains all the footprints and traces on your board.
+   Select the 'Edge.Cuts' layer and, using the trace tool, draw a rectangle that contains all the footprints and traces on your board.
 Make sure that the board edge rectangle is also inside the ground plane rectangle.
-You may choose to draw rounded corners, too.
+You may choose to draw rounded corners, too, or fancy shapes if you prefer.

 #.
 Once you are finished, perform a Design Rules Check.
 Tools → DRC → Start
    DRC.
 KiCad will warn you if there are any errors.
 Correct your design until there are no more DRC violations.

 #.
-Admire your handiwork.
+Admire your handiwork in 3D!.
 View → 3D Viewer.

 Generating Fabrication Outputs
 ==============================